Blackcraig Hill Walk

 There are three ways down from here, head

-north towards the Wind Farm and down towards
+north towards the Wind Farm and down

-Blackcraig Farm, head north then follow a
+towards Blackcraig Farm, head north then

-stone dyke down the north shoulder, or go
+follow a stone dyke down the north

 Large